Rugby league in Australia: Touch

 Touch (also known as touch football or touch rugby) is a variant of rugby league that is conducted under the direction of the Federation of International Touch (FIT).
-Though it shares similarities and history with rugby league, it is recognised as a sport in its own right due to its differences which have been developed over the sport's lifetime.
+Although it shares similarities and history with rugby league, it is recognised as a sport in its own right due to its differences which have been developed over the sport's lifetime.

 Touch is a variation of rugby league with the tackling of opposing players replaced by a touch.
 As touches must be made with minimal force, touch is therefore considered a limited-contact sport.
 The original basic rules of touch were established in the 1960s by members of the South Sydney Junior Rugby League Club in Sydney, Australia.

 The sport is governed in Australia by Touch Football Australia in partnership with the NRL, and is played by over 1 million people nationwide.
 Top level competitions include the NRL Touch Premiership and the National Touch League.